Harry24k/adversarial-attacks-pytorch/README.md

 This is a lightweight repository of adversarial attacks for Pytorch.

-Torchattacksis a PyTorch library that contains adversarial attacks to generateadversarial examples and to verify the robustness of deep learning models.
+Torchattacksis a PyTorch library that contains adversarial attacks to generate adversarial examples and to verify the robustness of deep learning models.